arieivs/42/2_server/README.md

 4. Install PHPMyAdmin with Wget and replace its config file for your own
 5. Install WordPress with Wget and replace its config file for your own
 6. Set the SSL Certificate
-7. Give Nginx user-group rights over the website files
+7. Change web files owner
 8. ...?
 9. Run initialising script